Quotients Of Admissible Formal Schemes and Adic Spaces by Finite Groups: Foundations of Adic Spaces

 For the rest of the section, we fix a complete Tate-Huber pair $\left(A, A^+\right)$ with a choice of a pair of definition $(A_0, \varpi)$.
 We recall the notion of ``the natural $A$-module topology'' for a finite $A$-module $M$:

-\begin{defn} A topological $A$-module structure on $M$ is {\it natural} if any $A$-linear map $M\to N$ to a topological $A$-module $N$ is continuous. \end{defn} It is clear that the natural $A$-module topology is unique, if it exists.
-Using the universal property of direct products, it is easy to see that the natural $A$-module topology provides (if exists) a structure of a topological $A$-module on $M$.
-It turns out that the natural topology actually always exists.
+\begin{defn} A topological $A$-module structure on $M$ is {\it natural} if any $A$-linear map $M\to N$ to a topological $A$-module $N$ is continuous. \end{defn} By considering the identity morphism $\rm{Id}\colon M\to M$, it is clear that the natural $A$-module topology is unique, if it exists.
+It is not, a priori, clear if any module admits a natural topology.
+However, it turns out that the natural topology actually always exists on a finite $A$-module.

 \begin{lemma} Let $M$ be a finite $A$-module.
 There is a topology on $M$ that satisfies the definition of the natural $A$-module topology. \end{lemma} \begin{proof} First of all, we claim that the product topology on a finite free module $A^n$ is the natural $A$-module topology on it.
-Indeed, it suffices to proof the claim in the case $n=1$ by the universal property of direct products.
+Indeed, it suffices to prove the claim in the case $n=1$ by the universal property of direct products.
 But any $A$-linear map $A \to N$ to a topological $A$-module is clearly continuous.

 Now we deal the case of an arbitrary finitely generated $M$.
 We choose a surjective morphism $f\colon A^n \to M$ and provide $M$ with the quotient topology.
 This is clearly a topological $A$-module structure.
 We want to show that any $A$-linear morphisms $g\colon M\to N$ to a topological $A$-module $N$ is continuous.
 We consider the diagram: